Feel like no one gets you the way your targeted Instagram ads do? You’re not alone.

 7. Embrace new layouts and features

-But while it may seem like a pain to hop on board the latest buzzy ad platform or new format, it can end up giving you an edge over your competition and get you seen as an industry leader.
+It may seem like a pain to hop on board the latest buzzy platform or feature, but it can give you an edge over your competition and get you seen as an industry leader.

 Better yet, these new tools could give you an extra boost, like refining your target audience or improving your return on ad spend (ROAS).